Privilege Aluxes – Adolfo López Mateos S/N, Centro, 77400 Isla Mujeres, Quintana Roo, Mexico

 The reviews on the idea of all-inclusives in Isla are mixed.
 A number of online reviews from repeat Isla guests seemed disheartened to hear of the addition of such resorts on Isla.
 These long-time visitors enjoy escaping the over-hyped atmosphere of areas like Cancun, and they fear that what people love most about Isla will be swallowed by development and big box resorts.

-However, this was not the case with Privilege.
-When reserving Privilege, we did not reserve the all-inclusive package; however, upon arrival at the resort we were welcomed with a champagne toast and told that we had been upgraded to the all-inclusive package.
+However, this is not the case with Privilege Aluxes.
+Our very first stay at Privilege Aluxes was filled with unexpected surprises that really made us feel like we were living the privileged life.
+When reserving our first stay at Privilege Aluxes, we did not reserve the all-inclusive package; however, upon arrival at the resort we were welcomed with a champagne toast and told that we had been upgraded to the all-inclusive package.

 This was a very nice and completely unexpected surprise!
-Since the all-inclusive plan was not something we had pre-paid for, we did not find ourselves feeling guilty enjoying a meal or drinks elsewhere.
-We certainly took advantage of all the amenities our newly discovered all-inclusive plan had to offer, which we found were extensive for such a small resort.
+Since the all-inclusive plan was not something we had pre-paid for, we did not find ourselves feeling guilty enjoying a meal or drinks off property at one of Isla Mujeres’ many restaurants or bars.
+We certainly took advantage of all the amenities our newly discovered all-inclusive plan had to offer, which we found were extensive for a resort of this size.
 The best part of our new found all-inclusive plan is that it wasn’t something we prepaid for.
-Therefore, we did not let that stop us from exploring all that Isla had to offer!
+Therefore, we did not let that stop us from exploring all that Isla Mujeres had to offer!

 The Privileged Life

-The Resort is laid out in an intimate L-shape design where each of the guest rooms overlook the pool or ocean.
-The Resort’s pool, spa, health club, open-air lounge, and buffet restaurant are all located within the courtyard of the Resort’s grounds.
-Roof top suites offer unobstructed views of the Resort’s beaches, and on a clear day you can easily see Cancun in the distance.
+The Resort is laid out in an intimate L-shape design where each of the guest rooms overlook either the pool or ocean.
+The Resort’s pool, spa, health club, open-air lounge, and buffet restaurant are all located within the courtyard of the Resort’s immaculate grounds.
+In our opinion, there isn’t a bad view to be found when it comes to the rooms at Privilege Aluxes.
+However, roof top suites offer unobstructed views of the Resort’s beaches, and on a clear day you can easily see Cancun and the surrounding coastline in the distance.

 - Standard Rooms